raimohanska/harmaja/README.md

 What ListView does here is that it observes `items` for changes and renders each item using the `renderer` function.
 When the list of items changes (something is replaced, added or removed) it uses the given `getKey` function to determine whether to replace individual item views.
-Each item view gets a `Bacon.Property<A>` so that they can update when the content in that particular item is changed.
+Each item view gets a `Property<A>` so that they can update when the content in that particular item is changed.
 See an example at [examples/todoapp](examples/todoapp/index.ts).

 #### Read-write view to an Atom